 For fluorescent lamps a high effort was necessary to implement all limit changes coming in force in 2010 with effect between 2012 and 2013.
-The maximum mercury content of T8 lamps had to be reduced from 5 mg to 3.5 mg per burner as of 1st Jan 2012.
+The maximum mercury content of lamps covered by this exemption had to be reduced from 8 mg to 5 mg per burner as of 1st Jan 2012.

 In order to be able to dose the required amounts of mercury well below 5 mg, precise technologies are necessary and available.
 But even with accurate technologies there is a certain distribution of the amount of mercury per single dose.
 The different dosing techniques have different variances.
 So for example the effective mercury content of lamps with a target or average value of 2.5 mg can vary between 1.5-3.5 mg (see Figure 6).
 For manufacturers, an additional "safety margin" (as explained above) is essential to have legal certainty that a product is within the limit.
-So while in practice the average value may be 2.5 mg, the needed RoHS value in this example may be as high as 3.5 or higher.
+So while in practice the average value may be 4 mg, the needed RoHS value in this example may be as high as 5 mg or higher.

 Figure 6 also shows that the average value in lamps is clearly much lower than the limit value required per lamp or burner.
-Manufacturers communicate usually this average lamp mercury content as X.X mg in their product documentation according to ErP Implementing Measure requirement.
+Manufacturers communicate usually this average lamp mercury